 - Documentation of any other relevant financial losses

-- Evidence of pain and suffering (inability to participate in hobbies and activities once enjoyed, strain on personal relationships, etc.)
+- Evidence of pain and suffering (inability to participate in hobbies and activities once enjoyed, a strain on personal relationships, etc.)

 All of this information will then be submitted to the insurance company, along with a demand letter.